whohensee/SeeChange/docs/overview.md

    describing the bounding box of the object on the sky.
    This is particularly useful for images but also for catalog excerpts, that span a small region of the sky.
+ - `HasBitFlagBadness`: adds a `_bitflag` and `_upstream_bitflag` columns to the model.
+   These allow flagging of bad data products, either because they are bad themselves, or because one of their upstreams is bad.
+It also adds some methods and attributes to access the badness like `badness` and `append_badness()`.
+   If you change the bitflag of such an object, and it was already used to produce downstream products, make sure to use `update_downstream_badness()` to recursively update the badness of all downstream products.

 Enums and bitflag are stored on the database as integers (short integers for Enums and long integers for bitflags).